 Too much water can leave the soil to rot and prevent air from circulating in the soil.
 Too little water can leave the plant dehydrated.

 So, avoid having your citrus tree go through dehydration or drowning in water as it can lead to it dying quickly.
 A good tip to keep the roots cool and soil moist is to mulch around the base of your citrus tree.
 Just remember not to let the mulch touch the tree directly as it can introduce disease.

-Another symptom of over or under-watering is when the tree’s leaves curl.
-For more information about citrus leaf curl, make sure to check out my recent post: Why Citrus Tree Leaves Curl (and How To Fix It).
+Another symptom of under-watering is when the tree’s leaves curl.
+For more information about citrus leaf curl, check out my recent post: Why Citrus Tree Leaves Curl (and How To Fix It).

 2. Wrong Growing Environment